 |Regina Alvarez, PhD, is a graduate of the City University of New York with a degree in Urban Forest Ecology.
 She worked for the Central Park Conservancy for 19 years, beginning as a seasonal gardener and working her way to Director of Horticulture and Woodland Management.
 Recently she left the Conservancy to pursue a teaching career and now teaches for the City University of New York.|

 Classes by this instructor

-Angiosperms (flowering plants) are the dominant plants in most of the habitats of the world today.
-Through laboratory demonstrations and dissections, examine the morphology of flowers, fruits, and vegetative plant parts, and learn about the development of these structures.
+Angiosperms (flowering plants) are the dominant plants in most of the world's habitats today.
+Through laboratory demonstrations and dissections, examine the morphology of flowers, fruits, and vegetative plant parts.
+You'll also learn about the development of these structures.
+Prerequisite: Plant more...

 This course is also required for the Gardening and Horticultural Therapy Certificates.

-Designed for students who want a user–friendly introduction to plant science, this course surveys the major groups of plants—flowering plants, conifers, ferns, and bryophytes—f more...
+Designed for students who want a user–friendly introduction to plant science, this course surveys the major groups of plants—flowering plants, conifers, ferns, more...